CuriousOne23/WhenMathPrays/docs/architecture_of_dynamic_thought.md

 The manifold’s basin structure absorbs these disturbances:

-- inside a basin, perturbations decay as the system is pulled back toward the basin center,
+- inside a basin, perturbations decay because the geometry of that region supports stability under the system’s natural evolution,
 - near a transition region, perturbations may redirect the system into a neighboring basin,
 - the cognitive spacesuit ensures that such redirections remain feasible and coherent.